 22. FASTPASS is a wonderful program that Disney offers all their guests.
 Fastpass essentially reserves you a spot in a shorter line during a specific hour during that day.
 If you are staying on site, you can book your Fastpasses 60 days in advance.
 If you are staying offsite, you can book your Fastpasses 30 days in advance.
 When the time comes for you to redeem your Fastpass, return to the ride but use the Fastpass entrance.
 You will then get to skip ahead of all the people in the regular queue and you will feel like a celebrity!
 See the park map for all the details on which rides have Fastpass.

-24. Before you leave for your trip, you can buy the Photopass CD for $169.95 (it’s $199.95 if you wait to buy it after your trip begins).
+24. Before you leave for your trip, you can buy Memory Maker for $169.00 (it’s $199.00 if you wait to buy it after your trip begins).
 The Photopass photographers are located at picture perfect spots throughout the parks and also at the character meet and greets.
-When you present your Photopass card, they take pictures of your family for you with their camera and the photos are stored on the card.
-If you don’t want to buy the Photopass CD, don’t worry!
+They take pictures of your family for you with their camera and the photos are stored on your MagicBand or Park Ticket.
+If you don’t want to buy Memory Maker, don’t worry!
 The Photopass photographers will use your camera to take pictures too.

 25. As soon as you have your park ticket and Photopass card, take a picture of the back side of the card(s) in case you happen to lose it.
 Disney can usually look up your tickets by the credit card you used, your receipt, a photo/copy of the back of the ticket, or narrowing it down with the other tickets in the group, but if you lose the Photopass card it is a lot harder to replace.